Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Conclusion

 \paragraph*{Why it matters.} Today's two-qubit gates in 2D geometries sit around the percent scale, whereas fault tolerance targets $10^{-3}$-$10^{-4}$ per gate depending on code and overhead.
 Our results show that \co\ need not be a fundamental blocker: in chains it can be \emph{designed out} spectrally, and in 2D it can be \emph{made irrelevant} at gate times with better radial cooling and modest increases in speed.
 Looking forward, there is a scientific upside: trapped-ion crystals offer strong, tunable, and \emph{coherent} inter-oscillator nonlinearities, making them a uniquely clean arena for studies of quantum thermodynamics, nonequilibrium transport, and chaos at the single-quantum level.
 In this sense, \co\ is a feature as well as a bug—deleterious for computation if ignored, but a powerful knob for interrogating thermalization in engineered quantum matter.

 \paragraph*{Outlook: other architectures.} Our framework extends directly to platforms beyond linear chains and 2D crystals.
+Shuttling of linear chains in QCCD architectures may transiently access near-resonant \co\ conditions~\cite{Murali2022,Valentini2025}.
 Bilayer crystals and proposed 3D trapped-ion arrays introduce denser mode manifolds that may host additional near-resonant \co\ pathways~\cite{Hawaldar2024,Zaris2025}.
 Hybrid Penning--rf surface-electrode arrays and optical static-electrode monolithic traps likewise present distinctive spectral structures where the same diagnostics and mitigations apply~\cite{Jain2020,Jain2024,Sun2024}.
-We anticipate that modest axial shaping, targeted cooling of the softest spectators, and displacement-bounded \MSGATE\ schedules will remain effective across these platforms.
+We anticipate that modest mode frequency tuning, targeted cooling of the softest spectators, and mode-displacement-bounded \MSGATE\ waveforms will remain effective tools for suppressing \co\ in these architectures as well.

-\paragraph*{At-a-glance.} In long linear chains, TL periods associated with near-resonant mode triads cluster around the $0.1$-$1~\mathrm{ms}$ scale, overlapping typical \MSGATE\ durations; avoiding the zig-zag transition either with weaker axial confinement or with mild quartic anharmonicity can eliminate these resonances.
-In 2D crystals (rf and Penning), axial-involving triads are more common but typically weaker, with TL periods $\sim 10$-$100~\mathrm{ms}$; here, Doppler-cooled soft radial spectators broaden the detuning window where thermal occupation degrades loop closure, so improved radial cooling and modestly shorter gates help.
-Table~\ref{tab:summary_TL_mitigations_wide} reports, for each architecture, the number of axial-involving triads analyzed ($N_\text{triads}$) and summary statistics (Min, Q1, Median, Q3, Max) of the TL period in ms; larger TL indicates weaker nonlinear exchange on gate-time scales.
+\paragraph*{At-a-glance.} In long linear chains, TL periods associated with near-resonant mode triads involving the radial modes cluster around the $0.5$-$10~\mathrm{ms}$ scale, overlapping typical \MSGATE\ durations; avoiding the zig-zag transition either with weaker axial confinement or with mild quartic anharmonicity can eliminate these resonances.
+In 2D crystals (rf Paul and Penning), axial-involving triads are more common but typically weaker, with TL periods $\sim 10$-$100~\mathrm{ms}$; here, Doppler-cooled soft radial spectators broaden the detuning window where thermal occupation degrades loop closure, so improved radial cooling and modestly shorter gates help.
+Table~\ref{tab:summary_TL_mitigations_wide} reports, for each architecture, the two-level (TL) period range, the types of coupling triads observed, and the mitigations that can be applied to suppress \co\ effects on gate performance.